grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 Eventually, how do you get out of this struggle?
 Meditate.
 Pick up Medito, start meditating everyday[^meditation].
 Start improving your attention span.
 At the same time build a love for learning(and its constituents i.e. reading or watching courses).
 Don't necessarily start at what would be best for you - you could start at what would be entertaining, relatable and easy to watch.
 It could be a 10xer as well.
 The key to picking correctly is selecting content you are motivated to start - well begun is half done!

 I trust you found value in this.
-Now, feel free to explore a topic that sparks your curiosity using your preferred medium.
+Now, feel free to explore a topic that sparks your curiosity through your preferred medium.
 It's time to dive in and enjoy the journey!

 *PS: If you're in the process of learning about a new sector/topic or thinking about doing so, do drop me a message.
 The same goes for feedback on this post.
 Socials below :point_down:*